atricore/josso-site/src/content/index.md

 ## Main Features

 * Advanced Administration console — Fully visual configuration, rollout and management
-* Robust Identity and Access Management — A standards compliant stack that supports a wide range of features
+* Robust Identity and Access Management — A standards-compliant stack that supports a wide range of features
 * Single Sign-On — Simple combined Web and Cloud Single Sign-On
 * Rigorously tested and certified against multiple OS, Database and application servers
 * Clustering for high availability and scalability